buildpacks/rfcs/text/0000-buildpack-config-for-dist.md

    { id = "io.buildpacks.npm", version = "0.0.7" },
 ]
 ```

+The `id` and `version` pair will be resolved to a buildpack by the platform.

 ## Optional Build Plan Groups
 To simplify `buildpack.toml`, this RFC will also be extending the [Contractual Build Plan RFC](https://github.com/buildpack/rfcs/blob/master/text/0005-contractual-build-plan.md) to include the ability to add additional groupings of `provides` and `requires` inside of a `[[or]]` Array.